koles/gooddata-maql-jdbc-demo/README.md

 # gooddata-maql-jdbc-demo
-A demo code for integrating GoodData analytic engine with 3rd party reporting or visualization tool.
+A proof of concept code to demonstrate integration of GoodData analytical engine with 3rd party reporting or visualization tool.
 For demo and education purposes only.

+Original version developed by Jakub Sterba